 “With this being the first retrofit of its kind, learning how to drill and not disrupt the tenants from a business perspective was new for us.”

 Having to drill 34 bore holes in the lowest level of the parkade – each almost 400 feet deep – was a challenge while working alongside the daily routine of the Pacific Centre.
 A particular concern of Cadillac Fairview was the drilling and installation and how that would affect the building’s commercial tenants. and minimizing the impacts on the customer experience – including access – was paramount.

-“Traditional drilling can be, and typically is, a very messy process,” says Starr Crawford.
+“Traditional drilling can be, and typically is, a very messy process,” says Hart.

 “Our equipment is specifically designed for cleanliness.
 A lot of time and care went in to keeping our noise down and keeping the work area as clean as possible.”

-“We were lucky in the way that we had a decent amount of access and space in their loading bay,” says Starr Crawford.
+“We were lucky in the way that we had a decent amount of access and space in their loading bay,” says Hart.
 “There were a lot of small changes to our methods along the way, but no challenges that we weren’t able to overcome.”